-Talking about race may feel risky and divisive, but it doesn't have to be.
-As Dr. Tim Gombis wrote after the Charlottesville protests last year, we need to reckon with why this is so hard, and that's part of the goal with our upcoming series.
+Talking about race may feel risky and divisive, but it doesn’t have to be.
+We need to reckon with why this is so hard, and that’s part of the goal with our upcoming series.
 Our prayer is that clarity and relationships will lead to conviction and solidarity among pastors, church leaders and individual Christians.

-In our next blog post, Dr. Gombis will give a preview of how we can reframe this discussion around hope rather than fear.
-Then, in future posts, we will introduce our speakers, remember the 50th anniversary of Martin Luther King Jr.'s assassination and more.
+In future posts, we will introduce our speakers, remember the 50th anniversary of Martin Luther King Jr.’s assassination and more.

 Be sure to join us at the conference on April 26!